-NU300S COMMUNICATION AND MENTAL HEALTH CONCEPTS
+COMMUNICATION AND MENTAL HEALTH CONCEPTS

-This course focuses on establishing helping relationships through self-awareness, self-responsibility, and communication skills.
+HEALTH CONCEPTS F This course focuses on establishing helping relationships through self-awareness, self-responsibility, and communication skills.
 Students apply theories of the emotions, crisis, stress, cultural diversity, and caring to client care.
-Prerequisites: AN101 or SO101, CO210, EN111, PY101, SO101 or AN101 and consent of instructor.
-Co requisite: ED201.
+Prerequisites: AN101 or SO101, CO210, EN111, PY101, admission to the second-step BSN program, and consent of instructor.
+Co requisite: EN201.